Sub-

 Mr Kosel is a research coordinator.

-Objective of the sub-project:
+Objective of the subproject:

 The analysis of the actual assembly process will serve as a basis for further tasks, namely to make possible optimisations.
-The challenge here will be to determine the necessary data requirements and parameters for automated assembly and to store them in the management shell.
+The challenge here will be to determine the necessary data requirements and parameters for automated assembly and to store them in the Asset Administration Shell .
 Until now, assembly has always been carried out manually because there are no available automation solutions.
 Assembling flexible parts with the help of robotics requires super-skilled robots with fine motor skills that can fold the smallest latches in a locking mechanism.
 The wire harnesses would have to be recognised by the robot, no matter how close together the cables are.
 Moreover, the position of the cables is always different because of flexibility variations, to name just a few difficulties on the way to automation.
 Another aspect is that each wire harness is unique.
 Until now, it has not been worth programming robots for a batch size of 1.
-The idea for this sub-project is to develop an idea of what robot-assisted assembly could look like in the future.
+The idea for this SP is to develop an idea of what robot-assisted assembly could look like in the future.

 Work priorities